Shikaga/PitchBlackAnalysis/index.md

 "Look, no one is going to blame you Carolyn"
 "Come on, Come on, That's it, That's it.
 Good Girl"

+In this scene, Riddick is trying to get Carolyn to also take the cowards way out.
+He clearly thinks that if she too, abandons the others, then he is no more guilty that any other pragmatic individual.

 He asks her to come aboard, offering his hand, and coaxing her onboard with gentle words and nudges, to overcome her emotional paralysis.
 This scene is truly incredible, Fry finally breaking down, weeping in the rain as she slowly resolves to leave the other to her face, while Riddick comforts her.

-Fry's personal journey finally resolves.
+But then Fry's personal journey finally resolves.
 She determines that she would rather face death, even certain death, than leave any of her crew to die.
 She is able to rectify her mistake, to forgive herself for trying to purge the passenger hold.

-"I am the captain of this ship..."
+FRY: "Now, you!
+You listen to me!
+I am the captain of this ship.
+And I am not leaving anyone on this rock"

-"You would die for them?"
+RIDDICK: "You would die for them?"
-"I would try for them"
+FRY: "I would try for them"
-"You didn't answer me"
+RIDDICK: "You didn't answer me"
-"Yes I would Riddick, I would.
+RIDDICK: "Yes I would Riddick, I would.
 I would die for them"

 Riddick takes off his goggles.
 A beat

-"How interesting"
+RIDDICK: "How interesting"

 It is in this moment that Riddick is a most interesting character.
 He has seen something that he can't explain.
 For Fry to selflessly go back for the others, even without Riddick's help intrigues him.